gitarte/Netflow2Hadoop/README.md

 # NetflowCollector
 This application opens UDP socket for NetFlow datagrams on given ```ListenParams```.
 It decodes the content of each flow into JSON shape according to ```ConfigV5Header``` and ```ConfigV5Header``` description.
 After successful decoding it stores ```Output.ChunkSize``` number of JSONs into file on local file system or sends it for external storage on HDFS.
 It automatically produces new file if ```Output.ChunkSize``` was exceeded due to the amount of incoming flows.

-If configuration says that flows has to be sent into Kafka topic, then no accumulation occurs.
-Instead each decoded flow is published separately.
+If configuration says that flows has to be sent into Kafka topic, then each decoded flow is published separately without any accumulation.
 ### Configuration
 This application expects command line argument that shows path to configuration JSON file of following shape:
 ```json